StevenMapes/django-aws-api-gateway-websockets/docs/aws_iam_setup.rst

 Example policy structure
 ------------------------

-I'm still reviewing the "minimum required permissions" but this project has been tested with the following IAM policy which you can copy and paste into the JSON editor within the AWS console and then swap out the following placeholders:
+I'm still reviewing the minimum required permissions, but this project has been tested with the following IAM policy.

+You can copy and paste it into the JSON editor within the AWS console and then replace the following placeholders:

+``{AWS-REGION-NAME}``
-{AWS-REGION-NAME} with the correct AWS region you are using, E.G eu-west-1.
-If you wish to grant access to all regions then replace this placeholder with an *
+   The AWS region you are using, for example ``eu-west-1``.
+If you want to grant access to all regions, replace this placeholder with ``*``.

-{AWS-ACCOUNT-NUMBER} with your account number E.G: 123456789101
+``{AWS-ACCOUNT-NUMBER}``
+   Your AWS account number, for example ``123456789101``.

 .. code-block:: json

     {
         "Version": "2012-10-17",
         "Statement": [